cplagz/GarDoor-Car/README.md

 #### 3. Load the sketch in the Arduino IDE and modify the user parameters in auth.h

 Download the files from this repo to your computer, and open the GarDoor-Car-Vx.xx.ino file from the folder.
 GarDoor-Car's configuration parameters are found in auth.h.
 Select the auth.h tab in the Arduino IDE.
-This section describes the configuration parameters and their permitted values.
+This section describes the configuration settings and parameters and their permitted values.
+There are some settings that you must set, while others can be left as they are unless you have a specific reason to change them.

+If you wish to get up and running easily, these are the only settings you need to set:
+-WIFI_SSID
+-WIFI_PASSWORD
+-MQTT_SERVER
+-MQTT_USER and MQTT_PASSWORD (only if you use authentication on your MQTT Broker -MQTT_PORT (only if you use a non-default port) -OTApassword (set your own password for this) -BlynkAuthToken (unless you disable Blynk) -ULTRASONIC_DIST_MAX_CLOSE
+-ULTRASONIC_DIST_MAX_CAR
+-RELAY_ACTIVE_TYPE
+-

 *IMPORTANT: No modification of the sketch code in GarDoor-Car-Vx.xx.ino is necessary (or advised, unless you are confident you know what you are doing and are prepared for things to break unexpectedly).*